 Martha Notaras, Partner, XL Innovate

-2:00pmPanel Discussion: Automation, Artificial Intelligence and Machine Learning
+2:10pmPanel Discussion: Automation, Artificial Intelligence and Machine Learning

 For those who do not have a deep understanding of data science, it can be difficult to discern the value of, and distinguish between, technologies that promise gains through automation, artificial intelligence, and AI’s newer cousin machine learning.
 This panel of experts will provide examples of each and discuss how the insurance industry will be impacted both immediately and in the future.

-Richard Hartley, Chief Executive Officer, Cytora
+Richard Hartley, Co-Founder and CEO, Cytora

 Cindy Forbes, Chief Analytics Officer, Manulife

-Satadru Sengupta, General Manager and Data Scientist, DataRobot
+Satadru Sengupta, General Manager, Insurance, DataRobot

-2:40pmPanel Discussion: Accountability, Liability and the Changing Nature of Risk
+3:20pmPanel Discussion: The Changing Nature of Risk

 - Understand applications for new and innovative technologies coming down the pipeline that will impact the way insurers do business in the future.